PubInv/Ox/firmware/lib/PIDC/PIDController.md

 				If the error accumulation decreases, we are making sure that the pressure rate increases by increasing the onTime duration of valves (1,3) and decreasing the onTime duration of valves (2,4) or vice versa.

-ImplementController:
+				If the error accumulation increases largely, we are increasing all the gains largely to make sure the error settles down.

-				Sums up the aggregate of gains from all the test cases mentioned before by taking into account all the functions.
+		ImplementController: Sums up the aggregate of gains from all the test cases mentioned before by taking into account all the functions.

 				     Changes the timing of alternate set of valves by a simple feedback loop.